Compare

 Remnic vs ChatGPT memory

 ChatGPT's built-in memory only works inside ChatGPT.
-If you use Claude Code, Codex CLI, Cursor, Hermes, or anything other than ChatGPT's own interface, that memory is invisible.
+If you use Claude Code, Codex CLI, Pi Coding Agent, Cursor, Hermes, or anything other than ChatGPT's own interface, that memory is invisible.
 And memories live on OpenAI's servers, subject to OpenAI's terms.

 Remnic works across every AI tool you use.
 Tell your Claude Code agent a preference; your Codex agent knows it.
+Pi knows it.
 Your Hermes agent knows it.
 Cursor knows it.
 OpenClaw knows it.
 One memory store, every agent, all on your disk.

 Use ChatGPT memory if ChatGPT is your only AI tool.
 Use Remnic if you use more than one.